 - May 12, 2020: The UW Now Livestream hosted by the Wisconsin Alumni Association: “Economic Effects of COVID-19”: An expert panel discussion featuring Ananth Seshadri, Brad Tank and Noah Williams, moderated by Mike Knetter.

-Summary and video on uwalumni.com Watch on YouTube
+Summary on uwalumni.com Watch on YouTube

 - April 29, 2020: Live Web Discussion: “The Economic Impact of COVID-19“: A special presentation by Noah Williams, followed by Q & A moderated by Kim Ruhl and Simeon Alder.
 View Slides Watch Video